Article

 From our experience in working with clients as their compliance monitor, we recommend performing a self-checkup.
 This can be done in a series of steps:

-• Evaluate your compliance program to ascertain whether the safeguards are adequate to prevent the illegal acts and bad practices noted in the enforcement action.
+Evaluate your compliance and risk management program to ascertain whether the safeguards are adequate to prevent the illegal acts and bad practices noted in the enforcement action.

-• Assess potential weaknesses in your compliance program as a result of instances identified during monitoring of compliance, by either the business units or compliance function.
+Assess potential weaknesses in your compliance and risk management program as a result of instances identified during monitoring of regulatory compliance, by either the business units or compliance function.
 For example, weaknesses may include internal control failures, or excessive customer or employee complaints.

-• Determine whether your organization has sufficient knowledge and expertise to make the necessary corrections to your compliance program after weaknesses in the compliance program have been identified.
+Determine whether your organization has sufficient knowledge and experience to make the necessary corrections to your compliance and risk management program after weaknesses in the compliance program have been identified.

-The design and operating effectiveness of a compliance program is dependent on components of a compliance management system, which are governance and culture of compliance, enterprise risk management and information technology.
+The design and operating effectiveness of a compliance and risk management program is dependent on components of a compliance management system, which are governance and culture of compliance, enterprise risk management and information technology.
 The program should be appropriate for the size of an organization, and complexity of its business and industry.
-A governance structure is necessary to oversee its business operation and compliance with applicable laws and regulations, as well as promote a culture of compliance.
+A governance structure is necessary to oversee the organization's business operation and compliance with applicable laws and regulations, as well as promote a culture of regulatory compliance.

-An organization that understands the risks of its business, such as legal and regulatory, industry, environmental, etc., is better equipped to mitigate risks through adjustments in its compliance program or business model.
-Its information technology should be sufficiently robust for managing its business, including collecting data, disseminating information and helping demonstrate compliance with laws and regulations.
-The legal and compliance function should be more than adequate to monitor compliance and make the necessary adjustments to policies, procedures and controls to meet the ever-changing regulatory and business environment.
+An organization that understands the risks of its business, such as legal and regulatory, industry, environmental, etc., is better equipped to mitigate them through adjustments in its compliance management system business model.
+The information technology strategy should be sufficiently robust for managing the business, including collecting data, disseminating information and helping demonstrate compliance with laws and regulations.
+The legal and compliance function should be more than adequate to monitor regulatory compliance and make the necessary adjustments to policies, procedures and controls to meet the ever-changing regulatory and business environment.

-Should you find yourself the target of an enforcement action, a trusted advisor can assist you through the life cycle of that enforcement action from investigation and settlement negotiation, to compliance monitoring.
-This advisor can be a key asset to evaluate the effectiveness of a compliance program that will withstand the scrutiny of a regulatory or enforcement agency and rigors of monitoring compliance, while meeting the requirements of a settlement agreement.
+Should you find yourself the target of an enforcement action, a trusted advisor can assist you through the lifecycle of that enforcement action from investigation and settlement negotiation, to compliance monitoring.
+This advisor can be a key asset to evaluate the effectiveness of a compliance program that can withstand the scrutiny of a regulatory or enforcement agency and rigors of monitoring compliance, while meeting the requirements of a settlement agreement.

 Related insights